 Inaccurate GPS data refers to any instance in which the reported position of the tracker in the app does not match the exact location of your pet.
 While this might seem worrying at first, it is nothing to fear and is a standard part of GPS technology; one that should not prevent you from tracking your four-legged friend when you need to.

 How accurate is the Tractive GPS & GPS technology?

-The Tractive GPS Tracker is generally as accurate as current GPS technology.
-No GPS system is 100% precise, and GPS signals generally provide an accuracy of approximately 7.8 meters in perfect conditions.
+The Tractive GPS relies mainly on GPS technology to calculate the location of your furry friend.
+Therefore, the tracker is approximately as accurate as current GPS technology.
+No GPS system is 100% precise - GPS signals provide an average accuracy of about 7.8 meters in perfect conditions.

 GPS interference occurs when something in the environment obstructs the GPS signal from the device.
 This occurs most often when the device is indoors, in a car, in a heavily forested area, or in an area with a high concentration of tall buildings.
 Weather and windows can also reflect GPS signals.

 GPS signals can also be influenced by more subtle environmental factors.
 The following picture shows different sources of interference that can compromise GPS accuracy or even block the signal entirely:

 I = Interference from particles in the ionosphere, 70 - 400 km above sea level.
 Due to the high concentration of ions and free electrons in this area, GPS signals can be significantly altered.

 II = Interference from water vapor in the troposphere.
 Especially on cloudy or rainy days, GPS accuracy can be reduced.